California Strawberry Festival: Background and history

-In 1983, one of the City of Oxnard Councilman, Dr. Tsujio Kato, was asked by PR Consultant Terry Pimsleur if there would be any interest in creating a strawberry festival in Oxnard, California.
-Strawberries were very important to him because Dr. Kato’s uncle was the most significant grower of strawberries in the area at that time.
-The city council voted to approve it and gave funds to make the new festival a city-sponsored event.
-Dr. Kato, Terry Pimsleur, and city staff members Kathy Burris and Jim Faulconer worked together to organize the festival.
-They created the logo and called it the California Strawberry Festival to show how California has a rising reputation for growing the greatest strawberries in the whole country.
-He recruited board members throughout the whole city for their advice and expertise.
+In 1983, councilman and former mayor of the city of Oxnard—Tsujio Kato—was asked by public relations consultant Terry Pimsleur if there would be any interest in creating a strawberry festival there.
+Strawberries were very important to Kato, whose uncle was the most significant grower of strawberries in the area at the time.
+The city council voted to approve the festival and provided the funds, making it a city-sponsored event.
+Kato and Pimsleur, along with city staff members Kathy Burris and Jim Faulconer, worked together to organize the festival and create a logo.
+They called it the California Strawberry Festival, to emphasize the state's growing reputation in strawberry cultivation.
+Kato recruited board members throughout the city for their advice and expertise.
+Then-director Shelley Merrick explained that one of the rationales for starting the festival was to pay homage to harvest festivals of the past.